lhqezio/StudyMate_FInder_App/README.md

 A study mate matching app, based on favorite subjects and interest.

 ## Initial Design
-    1. We will be using the Study Buddy app
+1. We are going to use the original flavour of the Study Buddy app with an improved matching system
 2. Main Classes:
             - User class contains
                 the following fiels:
                     - username